Homepage

 The kernel is the core component within an operating system.
 Operating systems such as Linux employ kernels that allow users access to the computer seemingly simultaneously.
 Multiple users can execute multiple programs apparently concurrently.

-Each executing program is a task under control of the operating system.
+Each executing program is a task (or thread) under control of the operating system.
 If an operating system can execute multiple tasks in this manner it is said to be multitasking.

 The use of a multitasking operating system can simplify the design of what would otherwise be a complex software application: